THINKSAFE: Self-Generated Safety Alignment for Reasoning Models: Introduction

-A natural alternative to avoid this distribution shift is self-distillation~\citep{furlanello2018born}, where the model generates its own training data.
-While this approach keeps the data \emph{in-distribution}, it faces a hurdle illustrated in the middle row of \Cref{fig:concept}.
-The model's strong optimization for instruction compliance often suppresses its safety mechanisms.
-Consequently, the model struggles to generate valid refusal traces for harmful prompts, instead yielding responses that are technically in-distribution but fundamentally \emph{unsafe}.
+A natural alternative is self-distillation~\citep{furlanello2018born}, where the model generates its own training data.
+While this keeps the data \emph{in-distribution}, the model's strong compliance priors often suppress safety mechanisms, yielding responses that are in-distribution but fundamentally \emph{unsafe} (middle row of \Cref{fig:concept}).
+Online RL and on-policy distillation avoid teacher-induced shift by sampling from the student's current policy and better retains prior knowledge than SFT~\citep{shenfeld2025rl}, but continuous online sampling incurs prohibitive computational cost.

-One potential alternative to mitigate this distributional discrepancy is online RL.
-By actively sampling from the model's current policy and updating based on safety reward, online RL ensures that training data remains strictly on-policy, thereby avoiding the shift introduced by external teachers.
-Furthermore, recent work~\citep{shenfeld2025rl} suggests that this on-policy RL better retains prior knowledge than supervised fine-tuning when adapting to a new task.
-However, the requirement for continuous online sampling incurs a prohibitive computational cost.

-In this work, we propose \textsc{ThinkSafe}, a framework for self-generated safety alignment that serves as a computationally efficient middle ground.
-It restores safety using student-generated data without the overhead of online RL.
-Our key insight is that although the model's intense focus on instruction compliance suppresses its safety mechanism, we hypothesize that it frequently preserves the latent knowledge required to identify harm.
-Specifically, as illustrated in the bottom row of \Cref{fig:concept}, we prepend a specific refusal-oriented instruction (\eg, ``The following prompt is harmful.
-You should refuse to answer the prompt.'') to steer the student model to generate its own safety reasoning traces for harmful prompts.
-For benign prompts, we utilize direct sampling without additional instructions to preserve the model's native helpfulness.
-Because these training samples are generated by the student model itself, rather than an external teacher, they significantly minimize the distribution shift, allowing us to realign the model for safety while preserving the structural integrity of its reasoning capabilities.
+\looseness=-1 In this work, we propose \textsc{ThinkSafe}, a framework for self-generated safety alignment that serves as a computationally efficient middle ground.
+Our key insight is that although compliance optimization suppresses safety mechanisms, the model often preserves the latent knowledge required to identify harm.
+As illustrated in the bottom row of \Cref{fig:concept}, we prepend a refusal-oriented instruction (\eg, ``The following prompt is harmful.
+You should refuse to answer the prompt.'') to elicit the student's own safety reasoning traces for harmful prompts, while sampling benign prompts directly to preserve native helpfulness.
+We formalize safety realignment as a KL projection onto the safe simplex and show that the student's own safety-filtered distribution is the unique optimum (\Cref{sec:theory}).
+Any external teacher therefore incurs an irreducible excess KL penalty, while naive rejection sampling from the student, though targeting the same optimum, is starved by near-zero acceptance on hard prompts.
+Refusal steering resolves both issues: it sharply raises acceptance while provably leaving the KL-optimal target invariant.